shirleyobih1/path-cc.github.io/_events/HTCondorWeek-Europe.md

 <p style="font-size: larger; font-weight: bold;">Save the Date for HTCondor Week workshop Sept 20 - 24!</p>

 HTCondor workshop will be held from Monday 20 September to Friday 24 September 2021.
-Mark your agendas!
+Mark your calendars!

 Due to the current pandemic still largely impacting international travel, the workshop will be held purely virtually.
-(We warmly thank INFN Torino in Italy for the proposal to host.)
+(We warmly thank [INFN Torino](https://www.to.infn.it/) in Italy for the proposal to host.)

-The workshop will be organised as videoconference and/or Webcast sessions of about three hours per day, most probably somewhere between 15:00 h and
+The workshop will be organized as videoconference and/or Webcast sessions of about three hours per day, probably somewhere between 15:00 h and
 19:00 h Paris time (13:00 h - 17:00 h UTC, 8 am - 12 am CDT).

 The workshop will be an excellent occasion for learning from the sources (the developers!) about HTCondor, exchanging with your colleagues about